Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Straight on Long, Paved Roads After A Calle on day seven of the English WayStraight on Long, Paved Roads After A Calle

-It is almost 2.0 kilometers on long straight paved roads from the Bar O Cruceiro in A Calle until the Camino leads you to off-road lanes once again.
+It is more than 2.0 kilometers on long straight paved roads from the Bar O Cruceiro in A Calle until the Camino leads you to off-road lanes once again.

 Softer, Shaded Dirt Lanes Begin on day seven of the English WaySofter, Shaded Dirt Lanes Begin